 The Eastwood Theatre opened September 11, 1968 with the film “The Impossible Years” and was operated by the Y & W management company.
 The theatre then showcased “Funny Girl” in 70mm.
 It was designed with a Rustic image.
 It was part of a strip shopping center anchored by an Ayr-Way department store (a local Indianapolis chain once owned by the L.S.
 Ayres department store-hence the Ayr in the name).

-The Eastwood Theatre was gutted and is now part of Menards.
+The Eastwood Theatre was converted into a live concert venue which closed in the early-1990’s.
+It was gutted and is now part of Menards.